fcrepo-exts/fcrepo-vagrant/README.md

 * (optional) to enable fedora internal audit capability, edit `install_scripts/config` and change the FEDORA_AUDIT variable to true.
 The FEDORA_AUDIT_LOCATION can also be changed from its default "/audit", if necessary.
 * `vagrant up`

+###Acceptance Testing

+One may validate the state of the environment provisioned by the BASH scripts using [beaker](https://github.com/puppetlabs/beaker).
+The acceptance tests (implemented using [server-spec](http://serverspec.org/)) may be executed locally in the following manner:
+* `bundle exec rspec spec/acceptance`

 ## Support

 If you receive the following error: